 It is part of the Circuit of Historic House Museums of Milano, a city museum network established in 2008 with the aim of promoting the Milanese cultural and artistic heritage through the history of its protagonists by conserving the personal collections in unique.

-Villa Necchi Campiglio is located in the heart of the city and is surrounded by a large garden with a swimming pool and tennis court.
+Villa Necchi Campiglio is located in the heart of the city and is surrounded by a large garden with a swimming pool.
 The Necchi Campiglio family certainly lived in style: they were well-known exponents of the Lombard industrial bourgeoisie and led prosperous and elegant lives.

 Their home is the result of a harmonious melange of architecture and decorative arts; it is a remarkable example of superb style.
 Built between 1932 and 1935 by Milanese architect Piero Portaluppi, and subsequently renovated by fellow architect Tommaso Buzzi, the house marked the entry of Rationalism into modern architecture.